 - a personal statement explaining why you wish to study medicine here and why you think you are suited to medicine

-- the names and positions of three referees, at least two of whom should be familiar with your most recent academic performance; these referees should not be the same as the referee on your UCAS application
+- the names and positions of two referees, at least one of whom should be familiar with your most recent academic performance; these referees should not be the same as the referee on your UCAS application

 Further details of how to complete the University application form can be found here.
 The application form must be completed by 6pm, 15th October 2018.
 Please be aware that your referees will also need to provide their references before this deadline, in order to complete your application.
 We cannot consider applications that arrive after that date.

 All applicants must take the BMAT admissions test as part of their application.

 Candidates for A101 graduate-entry/ accelerated medicine may choose either the September or October/November sitting of the BMAT.
 Test-takers must not take the test twice in one application round.
 Further information about all our written tests can be found on our tests page and details about the BMAT can be found on the Biomedical Admissions Test website.

 You do not need to submit any written work when you apply for this course